dosirrah/csci-356/hw2/hw2_solutions.md

 index operator is O(1).
 The program must plot the run time of the list index operator as a function of n using matplotlib.

+# I'll write something to do this.

 **Answer 6**

-# I'll write somehting to do this.
+See p7.py

 **Problem 7**: (2 points) Write a program that compares the performance of the